Article One of the United States Constitution: Clause 3: Record of proceedings

 Each House shall keep a Journal of its Proceedings, and from time to time publish the same, excepting such Parts as may in their Judgment require Secrecy; and the Yeas and Nays of the Members of either House on any question shall, at the desire of one fifth of those present, be entered on the Journal.

 Each house must keep and publish a journal, though it may choose to keep any part of the Journal secret.
 The proceedings of the House are recorded in the journal; if one-fifth of those present (assuming a quorum is present) request it, the votes of the members on a particular question must also be entered.

 Clause 4: Adjournment

-Neither House, during the Session of Congress, shall, without the Consent of the other, adjourn for three or more days, nor to any other Place than that in which the two Houses shall be sitting.
+Neither House, during the Session of Congress, shall, without the Consent of the other, adjourn for more than three days, nor to any other Place than that in which the two Houses shall be sitting.

 Neither house may adjourn, without the consent of the other, for more than three days.
 Often, a house will hold pro forma sessions every three days; such sessions are merely held to fulfill the constitutional requirement, and not to conduct business.
 Furthermore, neither house may meet in any place other than that designated for both houses (the Capitol), without the consent of the other house.